Food & drinks

 Taybeh beer is the only beer brewed in Palestine.

-We can visit its brewery in Ramallah district (see taybehbeer.com for details).
+We can visit its brewery in the Ramallah district (see taybehbeer.com for details).

 3aSeer lamoun w na3na3